 The perception of brightness can be equally as important as the actual intensity of the light source.
 People with migraine often have a lower threshold for light and light-related pain when compared to those without the condition.
 In fact, it has been shown headaches and pain can be caused by light that registers between 500 and 1000 lux, which is similar to the brightness of a cloudy day.
 Those without migraine reported light becoming too bright at 23,000 lux—the equivalent of a sunny, cloudless day.(5)

 For those who have migraine, not all wavelengths of light are created equal.
-Studies show that blue-green light, specifically that which occurs at 480 nanometers, is particularly troubling.
+Studies show that blue light, specifically that which occurs at 480 nanometers, is particularly troubling.
 Not only can these wavelengths affect sleep patterns and contribute to eye strain, but it produces greater discomfort for people with migraine and can induce attacks more easily.(6) Unfortunately, the advent of technology has made these wavelengths prominent in our everyday lives, from computers, phones, televisions, energy-saving light bulbs, compact fluorescents and even sunlight.
-This is the main reason why TheraSpecs rose-tinted glasses for migraines precision filter these wavelengths for the benefit of those with migraine-related light sensitivity.
+This is the main reason why TheraSpecs glasses precision filter these wavelengths (up to about 80%) for the benefit of those with migraine-related light sensitivity.
+They block up to 25 times more blue light that other brands marketed as blue light glasses.
+Learn more about why TheraSpecs are effective at blocking this particular range of light.

 Light that reflects off of snow or water as well as car headlights have also been a frequent trigger for those who are prone to migraine attacks.
 Flashing strobe lights are another common issue as well as lighting that produces repetitive patterns.
 One study assessed 180 people to determine common external triggers of migraines and found that flickering light, repetitive patterns and stripes, and contrasting light and shade were all frequent factors.(8) For these reasons, activities such as attending sporting events, concerts, and movies can be particularly difficult for a person with migraine.

 There are still many questions about why light sensitivity and photophobia occurs in people with migraine, but we are closer to understanding it as a result of recent studies.
-Some have suggested that specific neural pathways from the eye to the brain become activated at the onset of an attack, which may lead to the sudden light sensitivity and headache symptoms that many migraineurs experience immediately after exposure.(9) Others believe that there are special cells in the eye that are highly sensitive to certain wavelengths of light (including blue-green).
+Some have suggested that specific neural pathways from the eye to the brain become activated at the onset of an attack, which may lead to the sudden light sensitivity and headache symptoms that many people with migraine experience immediately after exposure.(9) Others believe that there are special cells in the eye that are highly sensitive to certain wavelengths of light (including blue).

 More recently, researchers from the University of Michigan discovered that fluctuations in dopamine released by the brain—which influences movement, emotion, and pleasure, among other key functions—may explain why migraine sufferers experience sensitivity to light during a migraine attack as well as other painful reactions to touch, sound and smell.